jtail/conventions/java/formatting.md

 The recommended approach:

-Tip: Extracting a method or local variable may solve the problem without the need to line-wrap.

-1. If it is possible to extract variable with a meaningfil name, this is the way to go.
+1. If it is possible to extract variable or method with a meaningfil name, this is the way to go.

         // AVOID
         return new GraphNode(Long.parseLong(values.get(0).trim()), values.get(1).trim(),